 3. Visit Radu Stancu State Theatre

 This venue is the biggest (and arguably most important) artistic center in the city.
 Founded in 1949, the theatre hosts productions throughout the week (you’ll have to check the website for detailed listings).
 While most productions are in Romanian, some English productions do occur.
 You can buy show tickets online or at the theater at least 30 minutes before the starting time.
 Tickets are usually around 20 RON.

 4. Explore the open-air museum

-The Astra National Museum Complex is an open-air museum, showcasing old restored buildings and homes from Romania’s history.
+The ASTRA National Museum Complex is an open-air museum showcasing restored buildings and homes from Romania’s history.
 There’s an old mill, water wheels, an old wooden ferry, and other traditional buildings that you can see and learn about.
-You can also wander through the streets, and buy some traditional handicrafts.
-The museum lies a couple of miles south of Sibiu.
+You can also wander through the streets and buy traditional handicrafts from the locals.
+The museum lies a couple of kilometers south of Sibiu.
 In the summer, there are often musical events and festivals held here as well.
-Admission is 17 RON and it’s open 9am-5pm with extended hours in the summer.
+Admission is 17 RON per person with discounts available for kids.

-The Sibiu History Museum is located within city hall.
-It offers a deeper understanding of the city’s history, starting back in the Neolithic period.
-You can also find a collection of artifacts from the Middle Ages and Baroque periods here as well.
+The Sibiu History Museum is located within City Hall and offers a deep look at the city’s history.
+There are relics from the Neolithic and Roman periods and you can also find a collection of artifacts from the Middle Ages and Baroque periods here as well.
 While the museum isn’t huge, I found it pretty informative.
-Admission is 20 RON and it’s open 10am-6pm and closed Mondays (as well as Tuesdays during the winter).
+Admission is 20 RON.

 6. Admire the orthodox cathedral

 The Holy Trinity Cathedral in Sibiu is the second-largest orthodox cathedral in the country.
-It was built in the early 20th century and modeled after the Byzantine-style Hagia Sofia cathedral in Istanbul.
-The exterior has been done in red and yellow brick, and the painting on the interior is stunning.
-It’s worth a quick peek.
+It was built in 1904 and modeled after the Byzantine-style Hagia Sofia cathedral in Istanbul.
+The exterior is done in red and yellow brick while the interior is covered with colorful frescoes.
+Admission is free.

 7. Take a day trip to Ocna Sibiului

-Ocna Sibiului is a small town in the area of Sibiu, known for its saline lakes.
-Just 10km from Sibiu, you can spend some time wandering the old center, and then if the weather is nice, swim or enjoying the spa activities.
+Ocna Sibiului is a small town in the area of Sibiu known for its saline lakes.
+Just 10km from Sibiu, you can spend some time wandering the old center and swim or enjoying the spa activities.
 You can reach the area via train or bus (for under 10 RON) or take a taxi for around 40 RON each way.

 8. Cross the Bridge of Lies